docker/docs/compose/compose-file/index.md

 Consider an application split into a frontend web application and a backend service.

-The frontend is configured at runtime with an HTTP configuration file managed by infrastructure, providing an external domain name, and an HTTPS server certificate injected by the platform's secured secret store.
+The frontend is configured at runtime with an HTTP configuration file managed by infrastructure, providing an external domain name and an HTTPS server certificate injected by the platform's secure secret store.

 The backend stores data in a persistent volume.